Homework 2: Comparing Menu Designs

 Examples of menus include:

-- selecting categories implemented in html and/or CSS in web pages
+- selecting items or categories implemented in html and/or CSS in various web pages,

 - any many, many others.